forgefed/forgefed/README.md

-# ForgeNet - Work-group for Federated Forge Services
+# ForgeFed - Work-group for Federated Forge Services

-ForgeNet is a federation protocol extending the W3C's [ActivityPub][activity-pub] protocol to provide a uniform server-to-server API for interoperability between networked version control services, with limited Pub/Sub access for messaging and notifications to and from the larger Fediverse.
+ForgeFed is a federation protocol extending the W3C's [ActivityPub][activity-pub] protocol to provide a uniform server-to-server API for interoperability between networked version control services, with limited Pub/Sub access for messaging and notifications to and from the larger Fediverse.
 It allows users of any compliant service to interact with other compliant forge services without being a registered user of that foreign service, just as if they were.
 In this way, users that choose to self-host have the additional benefit/responsibility of being in full control of their own authentication/identity and their own data.

 All of the most common user interactions are supported such as: cloning/forking, merge-requests/patches, bug-reports/code-review, subscriptions/favorites with VCS-agnostic and service-agnostic genericity.